rjmccall/swift-evolution/visions/accessors.md

 An assignment (or write) access conceptually means that the storage is being completely overwritten with a new value.
 It primarily occurs when the expression is the direct target of the `=` assignment operator.
 For example, in `base.value = 10`, there is a write access to the storage reference expression `base.value`.

-A modification (or update) access conceptually means that the storage is being both read and written.
+A modification (or update, or read-write) access conceptually means that the storage is being both read and written.
 It occurs when:
 - a storage reference expression is passed as an `inout` argument, including as the left operand of a compound assignment operator like `+=`; or
 - a storage reference expression is the base expression of another storage reference expression that must mutate its base in order to perform its own requested access.
 For example, in `base.value = 10`, the access to `base` is:
   - a modification if `value` is a stored property of a value type,